AtulPhadke/AtulPhadke/README.md

 ## Hi there 👋

+I’m Atul Phadke, a Computer Science and Behavioral Neuroscience student at Northeastern University.
+I build AI-driven biomedical software, full‑stack applications, and advanced analysis pipelines.
+I'm currently a 2nd year applying to co-ops for the January - June cycle.
+I'm also interested in summer internships.

+I’m excited about problems at the intersection of biotechnology and computer science and enjoy shipping reliable, scalable tools that accelerate research and discovery.

+My portfolio is at: [AtulPhadke.github.io/portfolio](AtulPhadke.github.io/portfolio)

+How to reach me:
+Emails --> atulphadke8@gmail.com, phadke.at@northeastern.edu
 <!--
 **AtulPhadke/AtulPhadke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.